Blueberry17/advent-of-code-2015/README.md

 3. Even Santa is automating!
 4. Hashlib is a very handy encoder and decoder.
 5. Pay attention to the differences between parts.
+6. Handy regex statements can be very satisfying.